PlayingNumbers/Complete-Newsletter-Guide/README.md

 **📚 Deep Dive Resources on CTAs:**
 * **[50 Call to Action Examples That You Can't Help But Click (HubSpot)](https://blog.hubspot.com/marketing/call-to-action-examples)** - A massive swipe file of visual and text examples.
-* **[The Ultimate Guide to Email CTAs (Campaign Monitor)](https://www.campaignmonitor.com/blog/email-marketing/the-ultimate-guide-to-email-ctas/)** - Covers button design, colors, and placement data.
+* **[10 Tips to Optimize Your Calls to Action in Email (Campaign Monitor)](https://www.campaignmonitor.com/resources/guides/10-tips-to-optimize-your-calls-to-action-in-email-2/)** - A comprehensive guide covering button design, colors, and the psychology of placement.
-* **[Copywriting Buttons: The "I Want To" Rule (Copyhackers)](https://copyhackers.com/2013/06/button-copy-optimization/)** - The definitive guide on writing button text that converts.
-* **[How to monetize your newsletter with Beehiiv Ads (Beehiiv Blog)](https://www.beehiiv.com/blog/monetize-newsletter)** - Specifics on how their ad network functions and how to drive clicks.
+* **[Ad Network FAQ (Beehiiv)](https://www.beehiiv.com/support/article/17507491038231-Ad-Network-FAQ)** - Specifics on how their ad network functions, the difference between CPM and CPC, and how to drive clicks.

 ---